Shynixn/MCCoroutine/docs/wiki/docs/tasks.md

-# Adding delayed and repeating tasks
+# Suspending Delayed, Repeating Tasks

 This page explains how you can delay and repeat tasks using Kotlin Coroutines.